praveer35/BeatGen/README.md

 # MusicGenerator
-Generates music using stochastic processes, semi-Markovian chains, Hidden Markov Models and music theory
+Generates music using stochastic process graphs and its cycle algorithms that I discovered, semi-Markovian chains, Hidden Markov Models and music theory